jimbender1976/rag_langflow_ollama_redis_milvus/README.md

 > **Note**
 > This will start Langflow on its default port.
 The localhost URL Langflow is running on will show in the shell's output once ready.

-4. Create your Flow
+## Create Flow

 1. Open the Langflow URL that the shell showed
 2. Click "Create first flow" or "New Flow"
 3. Click Blank Flow
 4. Give Flow a name